michel1991/ocp-java-11/modulars/README.md

 An unnamed module is not available to any modules on the module path.
 Therefore, it doesn’t export any packages, and option F is correct.

-### Which of the following options does not have a one-character shortcut in any of the commands studied in this chapter?
-(Choose all that apply.)
-* A. describe-module
-* B. list-modules
-* C. module
-* D. module-path
-* E. show-module-resolution
-* F. summary

-Option A is incorrect because describe-module has the d equivalent.
-Option C is incorrect because module has the m equivalent.
-Option D is incorrect because module-path has the p equivalent.
-Option F is incorrect because summary has the s equivalent.
-Options B and E are the correct answers because they do not have equivalents.

-### Which options are valid on the jar command without considering module options?
-(Choose all that apply.)
-* A. -c
-* B. -C
-* C. -cp
-* D. -d
-* E. -f
-* F. -p

-When creating a jar file, you use the options -cf or -cvf, making options A and E correct.
-It also allows the specification of a directory using -C, making option B correct.
-Options D and E are incorrect because -d and -p are used for modules.

 ### Fill in the blanks to complete this sentence: The show-module-resolution option is on the _______ command, and the summary option is on the _______ command.
 * A. jar and java